fudpucker1/todolist/README.md

 Click on a completed task to delete it.
 Contributing

 Contributions are welcome!
-If you'd like to contrinbute, please fork the repository, make your changes, and submit a pull request.
+If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.